 A US company is planning to tear down a huge chunk of Cameroonian rainforest for its palm oil project.

 This particular area of forest is home to thousands of people who stand to lose their land if the project goes ahead.
 It is also home to endangered wildlife like African forest elephants and the chimpanzees.
+Send an email below to the CEO of Herakles Farms, demanding that the company drops its palm oil plans in Cameroon.

 Tell the EPA You Want Lower, Not Higher, Limits on Monsanto's Roundup!